 The Poly VVX 450 is a step up from the previous models featuring 12 lines and is a high-performance desk phone with a colour display.
 It's a high-quality IP phone stacked with features for today's busy business executives and upper management.
 It's a perfect fit for all environments, with the HD Voice delivering superior sound quality.
 The Polycom Acoustic Fence technology minimises background noises, echoes and distractions.

 Yealink W52P Cordless

 The Yealink W25P Cordless IP Phone is the perfect fit for busy small businesses that need a flexible device that can roam around an office.
-In our experience, the Yealink W25P is the best wireless business VoIP phone currently available, feature-rich and cost-effective, the perfect companion to our Horizon cloud-based VoIP service.
+In our experience, the Yealink W25P is the best wireless business VoIP phone currently available, feature-rich and cost-effective, the perfect companion to cloud-based VoIP services.

 PolyTrio 8500 Conference Phone